jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 The overlaying process is recursive, that is it can overlay a child of the node pointed to by overlay over the equivalent child of the matched input program node.
 Starting with pointers `PT` = `through` and `PO` = `overlay`, the rule is:

-- If `PO` is non-NULL (`PT` is always non-NULL) and the node at `PT` is a non-strict subclass of the node at `PO`, then we overlay, by recursing for `PO'` = each pointer member of the node at `PO`, and `PT'` = the corresponding member of the node at `PT`.
-This correspondence is the reason for the subclass requirement.
+- If `PO` is non-NULL (`PT` is always non-NULL) and the node at `PT` is a non-strict subcategory of the node at `PO`, then we overlay, by recursing for `PO'` = each pointer member of the node at `PO`, and `PT'` = the corresponding member of the node at `PT`.
+This correspondence is the reason for the subcategory requirement.

-- If `PO` is NULL or the node at `PT` is not a non-strict subclass of the node at `PO`, then we overwrite the subtree at `PT` with a copy of the subtree at `PO`.
+- If `PO` is NULL or the node at `PT` is not a non-strict subcategory of the node at `PO`, then we overwrite the subtree at `PT` with a copy of the subtree at `PO`.
 We have now finished this branch and do not need to repeat.

 - Containers (sequences and collections) always overwrite when encountered in the node at `PO`.